 In 2007, Preparatory Year (prep) replaced preschool in Queensland.
 Prep is part of primary schooling and is provided through state schools and accredited non-state schools.

-The Queensland Department of Education website has more information about prep, or you can contact your local primary school.
+The Queensland Government website has more information about prep, or you can contact your local primary school.

 Are things worrying you at home and you want someone to talk to?

 Relationships Australia offers counselling, education programs, mediation services and other help for families and couples.

 Phone: 1300 364 277 (cost of a local call)

 This is a free and confidential information and referral service provided by the Queensland Government.
 It has information about community services and government agencies supporting women throughout Queensland, and can put you in touch with services in your area.

 Does someone in your family have special needs?